michaelbarton/bioinformatics-zen/content/markup/research/trimming-454-data-from-the-5-prime-may-improve-fidelity.markdown

 ## Read fidelity in the Human Microbiome Pilot Study

 This examined only a single 454 run and one which was generated in 2009.
-I therefore considered further additional 454 data determine if I observed this agian.
+I therefore considered further additional data determine if I observed this result again.
 The human microbiome project (HMP) has [a pilot study][pilot] which compares a single mock community with the output from several different sequencing centres.
-I repeated the above analysis with 9[^runs] from the 19 sequencing experiments.
+I repeated the above analysis with 9[^runs] from 19 of these sequencing experiments.
 I used a sample of 9 experiments to reduce overall analysis time.

 [pilot]: http://www.ncbi.nlm.nih.gov/bioproject/48341

-The major difference with analysing these data is that there is no specific set of mock-community sequences.
+The major difference with analysing these data is that there is no specific set of mock community sequences.
 The HMP instead used three pairs of primers to create amplicons from 22 genomes[^genomes].
-I therefore created the 16S mock-community[^mock] by simulating PCR *in silico* using the primers and corresponding genomes.
-I then tested the HMP generated reads against this mock-community using the same approach as before.
-The following figure compares the distribution of matching reads for the different substrings of the mock-community.
+I therefore created the 16S mock community[^mock] by simulating PCR *in silico* using the primers and corresponding genomes.
+I then tested the HMP generated reads against this mock community using the same approach as before.
+The following figure compares the distribution of matching reads for the different substrings of the mock community.

 <%= lightbox(amzn('read-analysis/002-read-fidelity/SRP002397.fidelity.png'),
 amzn('read-analysis/002-read-fidelity/thumb.SRP002397.fidelity.png'), "Number